-The Melbourne Rudolf Steiner Seminar has a long and rich history offering teacher training in Rudolf Steiner education, developed over a period of 30 years.
-We are strongly committed to teacher training nationally and can offer your school teacher development work that is anthroposophically based, inspiring, artistic and which deepens the work of individual teachers and the College of Teachers as a whole.
+The Melbourne Rudolf Steiner Seminar has a long and rich history offering teacher training in Rudolf Steiner education, developed over a period of over 30 years.
+We are strongly committed to teacher training nationally and can offer Teacher Professional Development for teachers that is anthroposophically based, inspiring, artistic and which deepens the work of individual teachers and the College of Teachers as a whole.

-Altogether the Seminar staff combine a vast range of skills, expert knowledge and experience which we can share with your staff either during our part-time evening Wednesday course or by coming to you to offer in-house PD by request (for example, at your next Curriculum Day).
+Our Seminar staff combine a vast range of skills, expert knowledge and experience which we can offer to schools as in-house PD by request (e.g. a Curriculum Day), catering for your specific needs.

 Please see the following overview of some of the PD activities we can provide.
-Additionally, we would be very happy to discuss your school’s specific training needs and plans to explore how we might customise a tailor made, in-house program to suit your school faculty.
+Additionally, we would be very happy to discuss your school’s specific training needs and plans to explore how we might customise a specific, in-house program to suit your school faculty.

 Teacher Professional Development Subjects- combinations of sessions in these subject areas can also be organised.